Skip to main content

 Step 5: Install a GPU Package — Numba

 For this training, we will install Numba, a lightweight GPU-accelerated Python package.
-Numba is an excellent choice for training because:
+Numba is an excellent choice for example purpose:

 • It is small (~400 MB including the CUDA toolkit) compared to PyTorch (~3+ GB) or TensorFlow (~2+ GB)